cuervo-blanco/srm/README.md

        --verbose
               Enable verbose output for detailed information on operations.

+       --list
-       --list Display information about the collector's contents, including file names, sizes, and original paths.
+              Display information about the collector's contents, including file names, sizes, and original paths.

+       --show-path
+              Display the collector's location in the system

        --unlink <file_name>...
               Delete specified files from the collector.